kytvi2p/grid-updates/INSTALL.md

 adding it to your PATH.

-It is probably more conventient to run `make install` which will install the the script and all documentation to your system.
+It is probably more conventient to run `make install` which will install the the script and a man page to your system.

+If you run Debian it is advisable to build a deb package instead: `fakeroot debian/rules binary`.
+This will build a package that you can install using `dpkg`.
+It will include the script and all documentation.

 Permissions
 -----------